sethchart/intro_to_clustering_with_kmeans/README.md

 #__SOLUTION__
 '''By finding clusters of nearest pixels, the KMeans algorithm reduces the number of colors coded in the picture.
 With 2 clusters specified, KMeans finds the RGB pixel values which split the pixels into two clusters.
 These two centers are chosen because they represent the minimum total distance of the points in each group from their respective centers.'''
 ```

-    'By finding clusters of nearest pixels, the KMeans algorithm reduces the number of colors coded in the picture.
-With 2 clusters specified, KMeans finds the RGB pixel values which split the pixels into two clusters.
-These two centers are chosen because they represent the minimum total distance of the points in each group from their respective centers.'

 Now, try out different numbers of clusters and see their affect on the painting.